tevslin/debate_team/README.md

 # debate_team
-Code and samples for creating and using a debate team of AI agents with with Agent AutoBuild.
+Code, samples, and a working app for creating and using a debate team of AI agents with with Agent AutoBuild.

 ## overview